Skip to main content

 • Data is stored in memory during recording unless storeUncompressedAudio: false is set

-You can also access the compressed audio data in real-time during recording using the onAudioStream callback:
+You can access both raw and compressed audio data in real-time during recording using the onAudioStream callback:

 await startRecording({